Is 6 Year Old's Sexual Behavior Inappropriate?

 4. Introduce the idea of respect.
 Tell your son that you've noticed that he's very interested in your breasts and butt, but that those are private and not to be touched by others.
 You love hugging him, but you need him to treat you respectfully and not to touch you inappropriately -- just as you treat him respectfully and don't touch him inappropriately.
 (And at this age, he should be wiping and washing his own genitals, rather than you doing it.)
 Similarly, touching or kissing his sister or anyone else's nipples would be an invasion of privacy.
 That's why the little girl whose butt he pinched last year was offended (besides the fact that pinching hurts!)
-Thereafter, if you notice your son strategically touching any appropriate area of your body, immediately point it out.
+Thereafter, if you notice your son strategically touching any inappropriate area of your body, immediately point it out.
 Tell him that his touching you there is not respecting your body.

 5. Process your own embarrassment or discomfort.
 As you have these discussions with your son, try to remain calm, accepting, and positive.
 You might be uncomfortable talking about sex with your son, as many parents are, but good parents take a deep breath and do it anyway.
 It is entirely possible that your son's fascination with inappropriate behavior is a response to your discomfort – he knows he can get a rise out of you and feels powerful when he uses words that shock you.
 Many young children like to use sexual or "potty" words because they shock adults.
 That makes the child feel powerful and even "grown up."
 So the most important thing you can do when you son "incessantly" says "nipple" as you describe, is to relax and NOT over-react.
 It really is not a big deal.
 It is just a body part, and in fact it is a wonderful, amazing, pleasurable body part.
 It's okay for him to be excited about it.
 (Remember, feelings are never inappropriate, although behavior may be.)